These are some of the best places in California to check out the wildflowers, in rough order of their blooming season:

-- Death Valley: It takes a perfect combination of conditions, but mid-February through mid-April - some years - Death Valley's wildflower displays are eye-popping, especially since they occur in a landscape so devoid of color the rest of the year.
+Death Valley: It takes a perfect combination of conditions, for wildflowers to bloom in the desert, and it doesn't happen every year.
+When it does it's usually between mid-February and mid-April.
+Death Valley's wildflower displays are eye-popping, especially since they occur in a landscape so devoid of color the rest of the year.
 This guide includes all the details.

-- Valley of the Oaks: With the land around it protected from over-cultivation and few visitors to trample the blooms, the area near Mission San Antonio west of King City is a great place for spring wildflowers and we've got the photos to prove it.
+Valley of the Oaks: With the land around it protected from over-cultivation and never overcrowded, the area near Mission San Antonio west of King City is a great place for spring wildflowers and we've got the photos to prove it.
 Bloom time is generally March to April.

-- North Table Mountain: An ecological reserve near Oroville (north of Sacramento), North Table Mountain is decked out in more than 100 kinds of wildflowers in a good season.
-Bloom starts in February, peaks in March and April, when guided tours are offered.
+North Table Mountain: An ecological reserve near Oroville (north of Sacramento), North Table Mountain is decked out in more than 100 kinds of wildflowers in a good season.
+Bloom starts in February and peaks in March and April.
+Guided tours are offered then.
 More details at their website, where can also sign up for a guided tour.

-- Eastern Sierras: Wild iris blooms between late May July, depending on elevation (earlier in Bishop, later for Mammoth).
+- Eastern Sierras: Wild iris flowers come out between late May and July, depending on elevation (earlier in Bishop, later for Mammoth).
 Where cattle are grazing, you'll sometimes find them nibbling the petals.

-- Fresno Blossom Trail: They aren't wild, but fruit orchards put on an annual display of spring blossoms that are just as much of a treat for the eyes as their fruits are to the palat, usually in early March.
+Fresno Blossom Trail: They aren't wild, but fruit orchards put on an annual display of spring blossoms that are just as much of a treat for the eyes as their fruits are to the palate,.
+In most years, it happens in early March.
 If you can't go, get a peek with this photo tour.
-If you can, here's the guide.
+If you can, here's the guide

 - Mendocino: The Coast Botanical Garden is tops for rhododendrons, April through May.